 Among the suggestions, Chuck also points that the Two kids from Ohio, have produced a series called Big Hero, which could be used for the new start-up.
 Chuck offers to help in setting up the new comics business for DH & Co., and Donald orders all the strips which they take in for publishing, be copyrighted to the company and not to the creators.

 The repeated mention of Pulp magazines dying, is indeed true.
-The declining demand of the inexpensive fiction magazines and One of the Pulp Magazine featuring Phantom Detectivesales, was instrumental in the Superhero comics business which took over the reigns later.
+The declining demand of the inexpensive fiction magazines and sales, was instrumental in the Superhero comics business which took over the reigns later.

 DH Printing Co., and its owner Donald Harrifield, eventually refers to Donny Press, and its owner